 Satisfactory Progress elements will be monitored monthly.
-Formal Satisfactory Progress Evaluations in both attendance and academics will occur when the cosmetology and barber student reaches 450, 900, and 1200 actual hours, when a esthetic student reaches 375 actual hours; when a nail technician reaches 175 actual hours; when a refresher course reaches 125 actual hours.
+Formal Satisfactory Progress Evaluations in both attendance and academics will occur when the cosmetology and barber student reaches 450, 900, and 1200 actual hours, when a esthetic student and esthetics teacher reaches 375 actual hours; when a refresher course reaches 125 actual hours.
 In the teacher training and barber teacher training (1000 hours) program evaluations will occur 450 and 900 actual hours and In the teacher training program and 500 barber teacher training reaches 250 actual hours.
 At least one evaluation will occur prior to the mid-point to the academic year.